Mount Rainier National Park

 The fact that Rainier rises to its lofty height virtually from sea level accounts for the incredible diversity of habitats of both vegetation and wildlife that thrive on the mountain.
 Temperate rain forests at lower elevations give way to lush subalpine forests, tundra, and ultimately, permanent snowfields and glaciers as elevation increases.
 Thanks to conservationists, including John Muir, Congress enacted the necessary legislation on March 2, 1899, creating Mt.
 Rainier National Park, our fifth national park.

 We’ll assemble early morning of Day 1 for the Mt.
 Rainier National Park Hiking Tour and head directly to our hike to Narada Falls (6 miles).
 The waterfall drops 188 feet in two tiers of 168 feet and 20 feet.
 The upper tier is a horsetail that falls in several strands down a nearly sheer cliff, into a canyon that is perpendicular to it.
 The lower tier is a much smaller plunge.
-After our first hike we’ll take time to learn some relaxation techniques to truely put you in vacation mode, at our home for two night, the rustic Nisqually Lodge.
+After our first hike we’ll shuttle to the Paradise Inn on the flanks of the volcano for our first two nights.
+The Inn has been recently renovated and is right on our trails.

-Early morning of Day 3, we’ll leave Nisqually and shuttle over Chinook Pass, just beyond the park’s eastern boundary.
-After our van ride, we’ll take some time to learn some yoga stretches to get our mind and body ready for the hike.
+Early morning of Day 3, we’ll leave Paradise and shuttle over Chinook Pass, just beyond the park’s eastern boundary.
 We’ll join the Pacific Crest Trail just east of the pass as part of a grand loop that encircles Naches Peak (6,452 feet).
 Stunning views of Rainier and many of the other dominant peaks of the eastern slope highlight our return to our trailhead (5 miles).
 We’ll then continue along the park’s eastern perimeter to Crystal Mountain Resort, where we’ll spend our final three overnights.

 The Sunrise area is our destination for Day 4.
 With the awe inspiring Rainier in front and a backdrop of meadows offering the most riotous display of wildflowers that we have ever experienced, our hike at Berkeley Park is a favorite part of the itinerary (8 miles).

-Following a final night at Crystal Mountain and a tune up of our stretching techniques, Day 6 will bring us to road’s end at Sunrise and a hike beyond timberline to Frozen Lake and on to the First and Second Burroughs.
+Following a final night at Crystal Mountain, Day 6 will bring us to road’s end at Sunrise and a hike beyond timberline to Frozen Lake and on to the First and Second Burroughs.
 The views of Rainier throughout this hike are incredible along a trail that overlooks the entire expanse of the park’s northern section including snowclad Mt.
 Baker, well to the north of Rainier—all in all, a dramatic conclusion to our week-long engagement with this grand mountain (6 miles).

 |Day 4||Sunrise: Berkeley Park||8|